Sunday, 12 May 2013

 -Are there differences between how Europeans and Americans work?
 Which are more effective?

 Maybe it is complicated to establish a comparison because both Europe and America are very diverse.
 In Europe for example...
 Do we work similarly in Denmark and in Spain or Italy?
 However, there are general differences between the European model and the American one.
 Surprisingly for Europeans, in the US workers have less vacation days.
 In my case, I have only 15 days for annual leave that are added to a few national holidays.
 Also, the leave for having a child and the unemployment payment are much lower here.
 However, compared to Spain they have higher salaries.
+I also notice that they focus more on their jobs: I would say we work for living and they live for working.

 Regarding the working schedule, America is more similar to the northern Europe.
 The usual schedule is 8 AM to 5 PM with a short lunch break.
 In general in Spain we tend to work more hours.
 Beyond these general differences, it is difficult to say.